yoyoberenguer/SCROLL/README.md

 PROJECT:
 ```
-This library contains necessary tools for scrolling texture (pygame.Surface)
+This library contains methods for scrolling pygame.Surface vertically and horizontally.
-vertically and/or horizontally to the desirable speed.
-For each functionality ROLL/SCROLL, STACKING, TRANSPOSE) two methods have been
+For each functionality ROLL/SCROLL, STACKING, TRANSPOSE) two solutions have been implemented
-implemented to provide a solution for each data structure available at the time
-of the functions calls.
-If you are more efficient with numpy.ndarray in you program (using pygame.surfarray.pixels3d,
-array3d, pixel_alpha, array_alpha...), prefer the methods using numpy.ndarray as argument.
-If you are fond of C-buffer structure (using pygame.method get_view()), prefer the methods
-using buffers as argument).
+in order to access different data structure (buffer and array type).
 ```
 METHODS:
 ```